Harshvardhansahal/Candidate-discovery-dortal-hvs/README.md

 4. **View the Output**
    Open your web browser and navigate to the specified URL (e.g., `http://localhost:3000`) to see the application in action.
 Check the console for any logs or errors.

-## Additional Information
-Make sure to update this README file with any additional information or specific instructions related to your project setup as needed.